 If you have any items of jewellery that are worth more than the single item limit on your home insurance, you’ll need to consider adding on extra jewellery insurance.

-Specialist jewellery insurance
+Specialist high value jewellery insurance

 Some vintage watches and antique jewellery have seen prices rocket over recent years.
 Replacing these items may be harder than modern set jewellery.
 And repair work if something is damaged can also be costly as you may need specialist services.
-Look for watch insurance and antique jewellery insurance that is tailored to your specialist needs.
+Look for watch insurance and antique insurance that is tailored to your specialist needs.

 Getting a valuation